edoswaldgo/edoswaldgo.github.io/_posts/project/2015-05-31-stock-profit-calculator.markdown

 #### Overview

 A JavaScript library for calculating the gain / loss of stock market transactions.

+I started trading last 2014 to learn more about investing.
+My colleague helped me by providing references and tools.
+One of the tools is a stock profit calculator made in MS Excel.
+I thought of creating a stock market application for Android before but did not have the time to finish it.
+Instead, I extracted the code of the stock calculator and created this project.

+Feel free to raise any suggestion / concern.
+I hope this library can help others.

 #### Features